MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/New-OrganizationRelationship.md

 ```

 ### -DomainNames
-This parameter is available only in on-premises Exchange.

 The DomainNames parameter specifies the SMTP domains of the external organization.
-You can specify multiple domains separated by commas (for example, "contoso.com","northamerica.contoso.com").
+You can specify multiple domains separated by commas (for example, "contoso.com","northamerica.contoso.com"), limited to 238 domains in one request.

 ```yaml
 Type: MultiValuedProperty